Beansprout Company™ Code

 (v) financial and commercial due diligence.

-(i) Exchange fees and regulatory fees relating to the Agreed Market quotation/listing both in term of application, admission and ongoing obligations costs; and
+(a) Exchange fees and regulatory fees relating to the Agreed Market quotation/listing both in term of application, admission and ongoing obligations costs; and

-(ii) administrative and general expenses, including (without limitation):
+(b) administrative and general expenses, including (without limitation):

-(A) office supplies, office rent and related utilities;
+(i) office supplies, office rent and related utilities;

-(B) printing costs, including printing of the Beansprout Admission Document, the Transaction Document, share certificates and any documents relating to the Permitted Transaction; and
+(ii) printing costs, including printing of the Beansprout Admission Document, the Transaction Document, share certificates and any documents relating to the Permitted Transaction; and

-(b) The Beansprout may not acquire or lease any fixed assets or equipment (including vehicles).
+5.3 Prior to Permitted Transaction Completion, the Beansprout may not acquire or lease any fixed assets or equipment (including vehicles).

-Subject to the maximum limits set out in section 5.2(a) above, a Beansprout may reimburse a Founder Shareholder for:
+5.5 Within the aggregate limits of section 5.2 above, a Beansprout may reimburse a Founder Director, Founder Shareholder or Connected Beansprout Party for:

 (a) reasonable expenses for office supplies, office rent and related utilities; and